List of districts in Balochistan: 1970–1998

 In December 1991, Mastung creation as a separate district from Kalat District and Barkhan district from Loralai district.

-In December 1991, Bolan district divided into two districts New Bolan (Kachhi)and Bolan (Jhal Magsi) district.
+In December 1991, Bolan district divided into two districts - Kachhi and Jhal Magsi districts.

 In 11 November 1992, Awaran District was created as a separate district from Khuzdar District and Musakhail district from Loralai district.

-In May 1992, Old Kachhi district renamed to Jhal Magsi.

 In June 1993, Kila Abdullah was separated from Pishin District and made a new district.

 In 1994- 95, the name of Turbat district was changed to its old name Kech.